socketio/socket.io-client-swift/README.md

 case Path(String) // If the server uses a custom path. ex: `"/swift"`.
 Default is `""` case ExtraHeaders([String: String]) // Adds custom headers to the initial request.
 Default is nil. case HandleQueue(dispatch_queue_t) // The dispatch queue that handlers are run on.
-Default is the main queue.
+Default is the main queue. case VoipEnabled(Bool) // Only use this option if you're using the client with VoIP services.
+Changes the way the WebSocket is created.
+Default is false
 ```
 Methods
 -------